 (3) conspicuously note on the instrument the complete date of the calibration including the month, day, and year;

-(4) not use survey instruments if the difference between the indicated exposure rate and the calculated exposure rate is more than 20%; and
+(4) not use survey instruments if the difference between the indicated exposure rate and the calculated exposure rate is more than 20 percent ; and

-(5) maintain a record of each survey instrument calibration in accordance with subsection (www) of this section.
+(5) maintain a record of each survey instrument calibration in accordance with subsection (xxx) of this section.

 (x) Determination of dosages of unsealed radioactive material for medical use.